h8d13/lagartixa/readme.md

 > Careful `dd` might look frozen but is not, is flushing (depending on how slow is your disk/pc).

+This project aims to build a stage 1 and limit it's scope to this.
+This doesn't include Desktops/Window Managers, or any post initial configs.

 ---

 Ressources: